-ADR.OR.B.005 Certification obligations of aerodromes and aerodrome operators
+ADR.OR.B.005 Certification obligations of aerodromes and aerodrome operators a) The application for a certificate shall be made in a form and manner established by the Competent Authority.

 Prior to commencing the operation of an aerodrome or when an exemption in accordance with Article 5 has been revoked, the aerodrome operator shall obtain the applicable certificate(s) issued by the Competent Authority.